Civilian C-130 Crash Closes Santa Barbara Airport For 18 Hours

 Key Takeaways:

-• A civilian Lockheed C-130 made an emergency belly landing at Santa Barbara Airport after experiencing hydraulic problems, skidding off the runway.
+• A civilian Lockheed C-130 carrying seven people crash-landed at Santa Barbara Airport (KSBA) late Sunday night after experiencing hydraulic problems and declaring an emergency.

-• All seven people on board were uninjured, despite a fire erupting after the landing.
+• All seven people on board were uninjured, despite the aircraft belly-landing and a subsequent fire that was extinguished by emergency crews.

 See a mistake?
 Contact us.